Take your technical content from basic and bland to compelling and memorable following a proven writing process.

 So we know we've experienced this for sure with our clients and in our own careers, but it is really hard to train technical writers.
 And so a piece of this course as well is just being able to kind of have a team take some seats together and learn and have that professional development and training together.
 And then if you manage a team of people like that, at the end of it, you're going to get a piece of content from every single person who took the course.

 So, yeah, so we priced the course at sort of a fraction of the cost that you spend outsourcing that piece of content and you're going to get the coaching along the way.
 The other thing is, is we'll have the lessons available for a year after you take the course.
 And so you can go through, you know, go through the entire course, get your coaching and create your wonderful piece of content.
 But you're not alone.
 When you start the next content piece, you can just walk yourself back through those courses.

 And so really try to create that repeatable success in a content marketing program for people.
-So and I don't think so that courses if you go to two marketing dot com slash writing course, you'll see all the course information to marketing to accomplish writing webinar has the the webinar information for March 25th.
+So, and if you go to trewmarketing.com/writingcourse, you'll see all the course information, trewmarketing.com/writingwebinar has all the webinar information for March 25th.

-OK, and I'll be sure to include those links in our show notes which you can find it true marketing dotcom slash podcasts.
-So I write a blog on each of these episodes, has all the resources and transcript and all sorts of fun stuff.
+Wendy: OK, and I'll be sure to include those links in our show notes which you can find at trewmarketing.com/podcasts.
+So I write a blog on each of these episodes, they have all the resources and transcripts and all sorts of fun stuff.

-Thank you for your time today, Morgan.
+Wendy: Thank you for your time today, Morgan.
 Appreciate it.
 Thanks.
-Thanks for joining me today on content marketing, engineered for show neutze, including links to resources, visit true marketing dotcom podcast.
-While there, you can subscribe to our blog, Inari newsletter in order a copy of my book, Content Marketing Engineers.
+Thanks for joining me today on Content Marketing, Engineered for show notes, links to resources, visit trewmarketing.com.podcast.
+While there, you can subscribe to our blog, and out newsletter and order a copy of my book, Content Marketing Engineered.
 Also, I would love your reviews on this podcast, so please, when you get a chance to subscribe and leave me your review on your favorite podcast subscription platform.

 Thanks and have a great day.